Ocularis/Input-Mono-Bitmap/README.md

 # Work in progress

 - Fix a bunch of glyphs.
-Namely all latin ones and stuff.
+Cyrillic and stuff?
-- Fix the damn thunder icon..
+- Bold version ?

 Screenshot: Might not be up to date.